theAlgorithmist/FormValidation/README.md

 $ gulp build:all (build a complete, ready-to-run application)
 ```

 After installing the demo, execute _gulp build:all_ to create a ready-to-run application in the *dev* folder.
 Execute _gulp serve_ to serve up the application and run the debug version of the demo.
-After loading, enter a number into the input box.
-The number will be formatted as-you-type using the Typescript Math Toolkit number formatter.
-You may also select to insert commas for large numbers and experiment with rounding to the nearest tenth, half, and one for smaller numbers.
+After loading, enter information into the form fields.

 ![Image of Form Demo]
 (http://algorithmist.net/image/form.png)